bytecodealliance/wasmtime/docs/langref.rst

         Note that some textbooks define an EBB as a maximal *subtree* in the control flow graph where only the root can be a join node.
-This definition is not equivalent to Cretonne EBBs.
+This definition is not equivalent to Cranelift EBBs.

     EBB parameter
         A formal parameter for an EBB is an SSA value that dominates everything